Lend your voice to advance women in STEM.

 Submit a Comment to Protect Title IX

-The Department of Education has opened the public comment on the proposed cuts to Title IX protections.
-Tell Secretary Betsy DeVos how the rule changes would detrimentally impact students and educators in academia, including you.
-Use the talking points below to help guide your response as you submit a public comment.
-Public comments close on January 28, 2019, so act now!
+On January 28, 2019, the Department of Education closed the public comment period on the proposed cuts to Title IX protections.
+AWIS Members, Partners and allies were invited to tell Secretary Betsy DeVos how the rule changes would detrimentally impact students and educators in academia, including you.
+The talking points below helped guide response when submitting a public comment.

 1. Opening paragraph